Bruce Davey

 Bruce Davey is an Australian film producer.

-A partner in Icon Entertainment alongside Mel Gibson, Sydney-born Davey has produced many films including Apocalypto, The Passion of the Christ, Push, and Braveheart for which he won an Academy Award for Best Picture.
-Davey began as Gibson's CPA after being recommended by Gibson's running coach in Gallipoli.
-After becoming Gibson's business manager, the two men founded Icon Productions in 1989.
+A partner in Icon Productions alongside Mel Gibson, he was born in Sydney and has produced many films including Apocalypto, The Passion of the Christ, Push, and Braveheart, for which he won an Academy Award for Best Picture.
+Davey began as Gibson's CPA after being recommended by Gibson's running coach from Gallipoli.
+After becoming Gibson's business manager, the two founded Icon Productions in 1989.

 Filmography

-He was a producer in all films unless otherwise noted.
+Davey was a producer with all films unless otherwise noted.